 How Is Encephalitis Diagnosed?

-These tests are used by the doctors to confirm a diagnosis of encephalitis.
+These tests are used by doctors to confirm a diagnosis of encephalitis.

 - Immunization records are very important in diagnosis.
 The activity of the child should also be communicated to know the probable causes of the fever.
-For example, the child was playing with a pet, or in the garden where a tick or insect bite is possible, the child is recovering from measles, mumps etc, you must tell the same to your child’s doctor.
+For example, if your child was playing with a pet, in a garden where a tick or insect bite is possible, or if the child is recovering from measles, mumps etc, you must tell the same to your child’s doctor.

-- Blood tests are conducted to check the immunity levels, signs of infections and include a test for antibodies like the NMDA receptor antibody.
+- Blood tests are conducted to check the immunity levels, signs of infections, and to include a test for antibodies like the NMDA receptor antibody.

 - Urine and stools tests are used to detect the infections excreted by the body.